eslint/rfcs/designs/2025-define-plugin/README.md

 - Using the same name in multiple places
 - Generating `configs.recommended` and other configurations based on rule metadata

-It would also allow definition styles that allow internal optimizations.
+`definePlugin` would also allow plugins to ergonomically set up rules to be lazy-loaded.
-Most notably, it would allow lazy-loading rules if provided as functions and manually listed in `configs`.
+It will allow plugin authors to provide rules either as direct rule objects or as functions that return rules.
 An `eslint-plugin-eslint-plugin` lint rule will be created that keeps `configs` and `rules` in sync.

 As with `defineConfig`, `definePlugin` would be a purely optional, additive change.